GSA/emerging-technology-atlas/pages/index.md

 # Welcome to the U.S. Emerging Citizen Technology Atlas

+(The Atlas is undergoing a major redesign from Friday, March 2 to Monday, March 5 -- pardon our progress.)

 The U.S. Emerging Citizen Technology Atlas is an open source one-stop shop for U.S. federal government Artificial Intelligence for Citizen Services, Blockchain, and soon Virtual and Augmented Reality and Social Technologies.
 Anyone from federal managers and policy-makers to U.S. businesses, researchers, and the public can analyze and update with:

 1. Use cases for the practical application of emerging technologies;